Agent Teams

 The foundations of multi-agent coordination trace to Distributed Artificial Intelligence research in the 1970s and 1980s, with Reid G. Smith’s Contract Net Protocol (1980) formalizing one of the earliest task-delegation mechanisms between autonomous software agents.

-Anthropic shipped Agent Teams as an experimental feature in Claude Code in February 2026, introducing the shared task list and peer messaging primitives that distinguish teams from manual parallelization.
+Anthropic shipped Agent Teams as an experimental feature in Claude Code in February 2026, introducing the shared task list, mailbox, file-locking task claims, plan-approval gating, and lifecycle hooks that distinguish teams from manual parallelization.

 Addy Osmani’s “The Code Agent Orchestra” (2026) framed the architectural shift as the move from a “conductor model” (one agent, synchronous, limited by a single context window) to an “orchestrator model” (multiple agents with independent context windows, working asynchronously and communicating peer-to-peer).